Taapeli/isotammi-addons/source/SuperTool/README.md

 ![SuperTool](images/SuperTool-3.png)

-This is not very impressive but remember that you can use arbitrary Python syntax in each input field: you can execute one or more arbitrary statements for each object, use a complicated filter if that is needed and display whatever is needed.
+This is not very impressive but remember that you can use arbitrary Python syntax in each input field: you can execute one or more arbitrary statements for each object, define helper functions, use a complicated filter if that is needed and display whatever is needed.
 The result list can also be sorted by clicking the column headers.
 See examples later in this document.

 ## Pre-defined variables